Lady Anne Vaughan1

 F, #25375, b. circa 1708, d.
 17 January 1760

-Lavinia Fenton was born circa 1708.1 She was the daughter of Lieutenant unknown Beswick.1 She married Lt.-Gen. Sir Charles Paulett, 3rd Duke of Bolton, son of Sir Charles Powlett, 2nd Duke of Bolton and Frances Ramsden, on 20 October 1751 at Aachen, Germany.1 She died on 17 January 1760 at West Combe Park, Kent, England.2 She was buried on 3 February 1760 at Greenwich, London, England.2 Her will (dated 6 December 1759) was probated on 7 February 1760.2
+Lavinia Fenton was born circa 1708.1 She was the daughter of Lieutenant unknown Beswick.1 She married Lt.-Gen. Sir Charles Powlett, 3rd Duke of Bolton, son of Charles Powlett, 2nd Duke of Bolton and Frances Ramsden, on 20 October 1751 at Aachen, GermanyG.1 She died on 17 January 1760 at West Combe Park, Kent, EnglandG.3 She was buried on 3 February 1760 at Greenwich, London, EnglandG.3 Her will was proven (by probate) on 7 February 1760.3

-Lavinia Fenton was also known as Lavinia Beswick.1 In 1726 she performed in The Orphan, as Monimia.1 She and Lt.-Gen. Sir Charles Paulett, 3rd Duke of Bolton were associated circa 1728.1 In 1728 she performed in The Beggar's Opera, as Polly Peacham.1 As a result of her marriage, Lavinia Fenton was styled as Duchess of Bolton on 20 October 1751.
-From 20 October 1751, her married name became Paulett.
-She has an extensive biographical entry in the Dictionary of National Biography.3
+She was also known as Lavinia Beswick.1 In 1726 she performed in The Orphan, as Monimia.1 She and Lt.-Gen. Sir Charles Powlett, 3rd Duke of Bolton were associated circa 1728.1 In 1728 she performed in The Beggar's Opera, as Polly Peacham.1 After her marriage, Lavinia Fenton was styled as Duchess of Bolton on 20 October 1751.
+From 20 October 1751, her married name became Powlett.
+Her last will was dated 6 December 1759.
+She has an extensive biographical entry in the Dictionary of National Biography.4

 Citations